 Walt Disney (DIS) Dips More Than Broader Markets: What You Should Know

-Investors will be hoping for strength from DIS as it approaches its next earnings release.
-The company is expected to report EPS of $1.07, down 27.7% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $18.97 billion, up 32.61% from the year-ago period.
+Wall Street will be looking for positivity from DIS as it approaches its next earnings report date.
+This is expected to be November 7, 2019.
+The company is expected to report EPS of $0.97, down 34.46% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $18.91 billion, up 32.16% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.99 per share and revenue of $70 billion.
-These totals would mark changes of -15.4% and +17.79%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $5.79 per share and revenue of $70 billion, which would represent changes of -18.22% and +17.79%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for DIS.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for DIS.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.05% lower within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.07% lower.
 DIS is holding a Zacks Rank of #5 (Strong Sell) right now.

 The Media Conglomerates industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 193, putting it in the bottom 25% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 232, which puts it in the bottom 10% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.